 Customize this directory before deploying the SPARQL Gateway.
-To change the website setting, edit the text in between the cparam-value and
+To change the website setting, edit the text in between the cparam-value> and tags.

-The following example specifies a SPARQL query file and an XSL transformation file that are in the URL specified in the <init-param> element for
+The following example specifies a SPARQL query file and an XSL transformation file that are in the URL specified in the <init-param> element for sparql gateway repository url.

 '''

-sparql_gateway_repository_url.

-uq=qb1.sparql
+uq=qb1.sparq1

 ux=myxslt1.xslt

 '''